Radical Political Action

 Mar 7, 2016

 Editors' Note: In the Black Study, Black Struggle forum, Robin D. G. Kelley advocates for a rebirth of grassroots political education.
 A forum contributor, Derecka Purnell, informed us that some groups of student-activists are already doing exactly that.
 At Harvard Law School, a group called Reclaim Harvard Law has occupied one of the school's lounges and is holding weekly political education sessions there.
 Purnell shared with us her list of the texts that have been circulating in the group.
-It reveals an investment in liberation from not only racial oppression, but from all forms of oppression, including sexual and financial.
-This is informed by a commitment to "intersectionality," Kimberlé Crenshaw's insight that various forms of oppression are entangled and amplify one another, and thus must be fought in concert.
+It shows an investment in liberation not only from racial oppression, but from all forms of oppression, including sexual and financial.
+The list is informed by a commitment to "intersectionality," Kimberlé Crenshaw's insight that various forms of oppression are entangled and amplify one another, and thus must be fought in concert.
 We present this list, in the form it was presented to us, as the current pulse of the movement and a testament to its members' brilliance.
+[Purnell wishes to acknowledge also the work of Rekia Mohammed-Jibrin, who worked with the Dream Defenders' Womxn Faction to compile a portion of this list.]

 Critical Reading (to Have and to Hold):